AstroJames/astrojames.github.io/content/publication/starry_night/index.md

 publication: ""
 publication_short: ""

 abstract: Vincent van Gogh's painting, The Starry Night, is an iconic piece of art and cultural history.
 The painting portrays a night sky full of stars, with eddies (spirals) both large and small.
 Kolmogorov's description of subsonic, incompressible turbulence gives a model for turbulence that involves eddies interacting on many length scales, and so the question has been asked -- is The Starry Night turbulent?
 To answer this question, we calculate the azimuthally averaged power spectrum of a square region ( 1165×1165 pixels) of night sky in The Starry Night.
 We find a power spectrum,  P(k) , where k is the wavevector, that shares the same features as supersonic turbulence.
 It has a power-law P(k)∝k−2.1±0.3  in the scaling range,  34≤k≤80 .
 We identify a driving scale,  kD=3 , dissipation scale,  kν=220  and a bottleneck.
 This leads us to believe that van Gogh's depiction of the starry night closely resembles the turbulence found in real molecular clouds, the birthplace of stars in the Universe.

 # Summary.
 An optional shortened abstract.
-summary: ""
+summary: "We know that the starry night is turbulent, and that the turbulence is in someway responsible for regulating how the mass density of a star forming cloud gets turned into stars.
+But did you know that The Starry Night is also turbulent, in that Vincent van Gogh's The Starry Night exhibits some features in k space that are oddly consistent with features of a true turbulent spectrum."

 tags:
+- A turbulent analysis of The Starry Night
-- Vincent van Gogh
+- Vincent van Gogh's Starry Night
-- Starry Night
+- pop culture

-featured: False
+featured: true

 links:
 - name: Custom Link